adamwbb/webstatsx/README.md

 WEBStatsX Reloaded is a continuation of the work from cynexit's project.
 All help and support is needed so please feel free to contribute to this project to have it up and running sooner.

-This is an alternative Web-Interface for the Stats plugin by lolmewn. ( http://dev.bukkit.org/server-mods/lolmewnstats/ ) It displays nearly everything you can get out of the collected data, it is also working on small screens (mobile phones, tablets).
+It displays nearly everything you can get out of the collected data, it is also working on small screens (mobile phones, tablets).

 === What do I need? ===